TeskaLabs/asab-webui/doc/branding.md

 ### Title

 Example of replacing application title, configuration has to follow `<meta name="title">` replacement rules with the particular `name`.
+The replacement must have a `content` prop, otherwise the content of the replacement will not be propagated. `content` has to include a string with the application title.

 ```
 sub_filter '<meta name="title">' '<meta name="title" content="Custom app title">';